-As an adoptive parent you have likely just experienced an already-long road to get to this point.
+As an adoptive parent, you have likely just experienced an already-long road to get to this point.
 Your family has had to make so many decisions along this journey.
 Some of those decisions are more stressful than others.
 Some of the choices were harder than others.
 The unknowns seem to outweigh the knowns.
-There has been joys and disappointments and sweet, sometimes heartbreaking anticipation.
+There have been joys and disappointments and sweet, sometimes heartbreaking anticipation.
 The next step is an adoption attorney.

 Now you need an attorney to help with your adoption.
 Can’t you just use your uncle who practices law?
 Or your best friend from undergrad who just passed the bar?
 This seems like the one place you can use someone you know and trust and also save money.
 Why add another stressful, potentially expensive decision to your long list?

-Although very few attorneys practice adoption law exclusively, you are not alone in thinking you can ask a general practitioner to help with your adoption.
+Very few attorneys practice adoption law exclusively, and you are not alone in thinking you can ask a general practitioner to help with your adoption.
 Many adoptive families do just that.
-The problem arises when your non-specialized attorney neglects to appropriately address all of the applicable laws in conjunction with an already-stressful process.
+The problem arises when your non-specialized attorney neglects to appropriately address all of the applicable laws in conjunction with an already stressful process.
 Mistakes made by a non-adoption attorney can jeopardize your placement.
-Adoption attorneys are specialized in understanding applicable state laws, which usually govern the adoption for the most part, as well as all federal laws pertaining to adoption.
+Adoption attorneys are specialized in understanding applicable state laws, which usually govern the adoption for the most part, as well as all federal laws about adoption.
 There are commonalities applicable to all adoptions; however, there are differences in laws by state.

 Certain factors also make it necessary to have an attorney who is an expert in adoption cases.